toptal/chewy/README.md

 end
 ```

-The `value:` option for internal fields would no longer be effective.
+The `value:` option for internal fields will no longer be effective.

 ### Geo Point fields